 So if all this sounds like a hassle, stick with a compression sprayer, which is easier to manage.

-Tip: Scoring, soaking, and scraping are still the best technique even with dense, woven grasscloth.
-But factor in the extra, painstaking step of tearing off as much of the top layer as possible to expose the backing first, because “the material rips off in thin, stringy shreds,” says Berry.
+If you have woven grasscloth:factor in the extra, painstaking step of tearing off as much of the top layer as possible to expose the backing first, because “the material rips off in thin, stringy shreds,” says Berry.

-Tip: Walls with wood paneling are the one exception to using water, since water and wood don’t mix.
+If wood paneling is underneath: they are the one exception to using water, since water and wood don’t mix.
 In that case, use a gel chemical stripper that won’t penetrate the wood.